danduma/lemlem/README.md

 - `base_url`: API endpoint URL (defaults to OpenAI if not specified)
 - `api_key`: API key (supports environment variable expansion with `${VAR}`)
 - `default_temp`: Default temperature for this model
-- `fallback`: List of model names to try if this model fails
 - `thinking`: Set to `true` for reasoning models (o1, etc.) to use Responses API
 - `rpm_limit`: Rate limit (for documentation/cost tracking)
 - `cost_per_1k_input_tokens`: Cost tracking